 An employee of an institution whose official responsibilities include providing psychological counseling to members of the institution's community and who is functioning within the scope of his or her license or certification.
-The Louisiana College Counseling Center can be reached at (318) 487-7420.
+The Louisiana Christian University Counseling Center can be reached at (318) 487-7420.

-MEMORANDUM OF UNDERSTANDING (MOU)
+Memorandum of Understanding (MOU)

-Louisiana College recognizes that laws and rules are necessary for society to function and supports the enforcement of law by governmental agencies and rules by officials of the College.
+Louisiana College recognizes that laws and rules are necessary for society to function and supports the enforcement of law by governmental agencies and rules by officials of the University.
 All persons on the campus are subject to these laws and rules at all times.
-All law enforcement agencies are expected to check in with the Louisiana College Department of Safety and Security when on campus to investigate further an investigation they are working on for their respective jurisdiction.
-Additionally, all law enforcement agencies with concurrent jurisdiction recognize that the Louisiana College Department of Safety and Security is the primary law enforcement unit to handle any crime that occurs on the campus.
+All law enforcement agencies are expected to check in with the Louisiana Christian University Department of Safety and Security when on campus to investigate further an investigation they are working on for their respective jurisdiction.
+Additionally, all law enforcement agencies with concurrent jurisdiction recognize that the Louisiana Christian University Department of Safety and Security is the primary law enforcement unit to handle any crime that occurs on the campus.

-The Louisiana College Department of Safety and Security enjoys an especially good relationship with the Pineville Police Department, the Rapides Parish Sheriff's Office and the Louisiana State Police.
-The primary agency designation exists and is described in a "memorandum of understanding" (MOU) between the Louisiana College Department of Safety and Security and the City of Pineville Police Department.
-The Louisiana College Department of Safety and Security is responsible for misdemeanor crimes occurring on the campus for reporting of Clery and FBI Uniform Crime Reporting (UCR).
-Any Clery crime coming to the attention of another agency shall be turned over to the agency with primary jurisdiction on the campus, to wit: Louisiana C oll - ege Department of S af et y and Security.
-In addition, the College requests the Pineville Police Department provides annually, UCR statistics for the areas surrounding the campus in a one mile radius.
+The Louisiana Christian University Department of Safety and Security enjoys an especially good relationship with the Pineville Police Department, the Rapides Parish Sheriff's Office and the Louisiana State Police.
+The Louisiana Christian University Department of Safety and Security is responsible for misdemeanor crimes occurring on the campus for reporting of Clery and FBI Uniform Crime Reporting (UCR).
+Any Clery crime coming to the attention of another agency shall be turned over to the agency with primary jurisdiction on the campus, to wit: Louisiana Christian University Department of S af et y and Security.
+In addition, the University requests the Pineville Police Department provides annually, UCR statistics for the areas surrounding the campus in a one mile radius.

 Each agency notifies each other in the event of a major crime via telephone, two-way radio or in person.
-In addition, the Louisiana College Department of Safety and Security and the Pineville Police Department participate in an additional MOU that governs a partnership between both agencies.